 I know it’s hard.
 The huge competition makes it hard to land your first remote job and the low rates and high platform fees don’t help.

-But if you keep your profile in a good shape, write on point proposals and constantly apply to new job postings, you have a great chance of scoring a job on a freelancer platform.
+But if you keep your profile in a good shape, write on-point proposals and constantly apply to new job postings, you have a great chance of scoring a job on a freelancer platform.
 Once you have a few great reviews, it gets easier.

-However, if you want to find out what other possibilities of landing a digital nomad job you have, check out the linked post and get some inspirations.
+However, if you want to find out what other possibilities of landing a digital nomad job you have, check out the linked post and get some inspiration.
 If you are still at the very beginning and are not even sure what type of job you could do, check out the linked post.
 It will help you to find a job that makes you happy and generates income.